rhindere/cmaple/doc/source/README.md

 MAPLE supports the FMC Rest API both for reading and writing.

 MAPLE bases most FMC operations on the current API model as defined in the file named 'api-docs-fmcwithll.json' and obtained from the target FMC.
 This file currently resides in the directory '/var/opt/CSCOpx/MDC/tomcat/vms/api/api-explorer/api'.
 This file provides the API model to MAPLE:FMC which is used for many of the operations to derive urls, etc.  This file can be copied from the target FMC using scp and placed in a directory of the users choice.
 The path to this file must be provided when the FMC leaf instance is instantiated.

+    For a list of supported operations for the FMC leaf, run maple_cli.py with the '-h fmc' parameters.

 ##### FMC REST API - Instantiating an FMC leaf with Python